 Actors: Tom Hanks, Jon Lovitz, Elizabeth Perkins, Mercedes Ruehl, Robert Loggia, + more

-#20 on The Funniest '80s Moviessee more on Big
+#4 on The Best Movies of 1988see more on Big

 Animal House is full of all kinds of offensive content.
 One particularly wince-worthy scene shows Bluto watching young women undress through their windows.
 He even climbs a ladder to do it.

 Actors: Kevin Bacon, John Belushi, Donald Sutherland, Karen Allen, John Landis, + more